vinnimodi/vinnimodi/README.md

 - 👋 Hi, I’m @vinnimodi
 - 👀 I’m interested in c,cpp,python,java.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud computing and cyber security.
 - 📫 How to reach me at vinnimodi20@gmail.com

 <!---